Pandanet-AGA City League Rules Year 12

 The total budget requested from Pandanet is $18,000.
-Of this, There will be no AGA administrative cost for the 2016-2017 year.
+Of this, There will be a $500 AGA administrative cost for the 2023-2024 year.
 The remainder will fund prizes, final round travel costs, and any other league expenses.

 Sponsorship of $5,000 or higher per year for a team qualifies the sponsor for naming right for the team.

 Second = 1000